fargherm/spacex_capstone/README.md

 ## Final Summary

-The attached presentation summarizes the work that was done in this project and the outcomes and conclusions.
+The attached presentation (spacex_capstone_presentation.pdf) summarizes the work that was done in this project and the outcomes and conclusions.